Abdorrahim Jafari: Last years

 In later years Jafari sued the government to get his assets back.
 However, the courts ruled against him.
 He lived his final years in "forced retirement" while continuing his fight to gain repossession of Amir Kabir.
-In 2003-2007 he published an autobiography and In Search of Illumination, a video documentary was produced based on that work.
+In 2003–2007, he published an autobiography and In Search of Illumination, a video documentary was produced based on that work.

-He died on 3 October 2015 at the age of 98 in a Tehran hospital.
+He died on 3 October 2015 at the age of 98 in a Tehran hospital and buried in the Behesht-e Zahra cemetery.

 Legacy

 The Iranian filmmaker Mehrdad Sheikhan has argued that Jafari's "efforts, not just as a publisher, but also as a social pioneer, were to provide some space for authors and newcomer writers, poets, translators, artists and even editors, so they could create new and distinguished works".
 Some of the new writers published and championed by Jafari included Forugh Farrokhzad, Simin Behbahani, Rahi Mo'ayyeri and Mina Assadi.
-During the 1960s and 1970s his publishing firm "used books as a means and played a vital role in enlightening the Iranian society".
+During the 1960s and 1970s, his publishing firm "used books as a means and played a vital role in enlightening the Iranian society".

 The innovative cultural vision of Jafari would live on as other Iranian publishers and publishing houses would be inspired by his publishing achievements, including Nashre No, which was founded by his son Reza Jafari.